ktk-2005/Feedbacker-Forum/README.md

 * Easily discuss and cultivate ideas with theaded discussion, no blocking signup required
 * Tag specific elements to link your comment to a specific part of the UI
 * Comment anonymously on instances where you don't want to share your identity
-* Specify the feedback recieved by creating surveys with normal or multiple choice questions
+* Specify the feedback received by creating surveys with normal or multiple choice questions
 * Protect sensitive deployments with a passphrase
-* Boost productivity by integrating Feedbacker-Forum to slack with a SlackBot
+* Boost productivity by integrating Feedbacker-Forum to Slack with a SlackBot

 ## Contributing

-The project is still in a quite early development stage and is actively being developed.
+The application is still in a quite early development stage and is actively being developed.
 Changes or additions can be proposed by creating issues or pull requests on github.
-Running a local development version can be setup as seen in [Setting Up](#Setting-up).
+Running a local development version can be setup as shown in [Setting Up](#Setting-up).

 ### Running tests

-The project contains has style checking using [eslint][eslint] with a slightly modified [airbnb-config][airbnb-config].
+The application has style checking using [eslint][eslint] with a slightly modified [airbnb-config][airbnb-config].

 ```bash
 # Run style checking for the frontend